catppuccin/gtk/README.md

 - Python 3+

 ### Automated script
-We provide a Python script to automate the process of installing the theme, This is what the output will look like:
+In order to install the theme using Python, curl the Python script and the output should look like this:

 ```
 curl -LsS "https://raw.githubusercontent.com/catppuccin/gtk/main/install.py" -o install.py